Nyayic/Building-With-Python/clxk01e5t000i09lehvjldplr.md

 ### Using `readlines()`

-The `readlines()` method reads all lines of the file and returns them as a list of strings.
+The `readlines()` method reads all file lines and returns them as a list of strings.

 ```python
 file = open('example.txt', 'r')